AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-docs-sharepoint-authorization-required.md

 ---
-title: "Documents: Cannot access SharePoint"
+title: 'Documents: Cannot access SharePoint'
-description: "When a user attempts to open a SharePoint folder in Workfront, the folder does not open, and they see a message."
+description: When a user attempts to open a SharePoint folder in Workfront, the folder does not open, and they see a message.
 hidefromtoc: yes
 feature: Digital Content and Documents
+exl-id: 6b6c4c13-5d43-4d30-a7d0-67ff8aa0b113
 ---
 # Documents: Cannot access [!DNL SharePoint]

 <!--WF and WFP-->